-The MyTown Heyfield energy project is a current project in Heyfield. $1.8 million of federal government funding and $100,000 from the Latrobe Valley Authority was granted to the project partners to undertake a study to test what local energy solution is feasible and desirable for the town.
+$1.8 million from the Federal Regional and Remote Communities Reliability Fund and $100,000 from the Latrobe Valley Authority was granted to the project partners to undertake a study, testing what local energy solution is feasible and desirable for the town.

 The Heyfield Community Resource Centre, Wattwatchers Digital Energy, and the University of Technology Sydney (UTS) are leading the project.
 They are joined by partners the Public Interest Advocacy Centre Ltd. (PIAC), Federation University Australia, AusNet Services, RMIT University, Latrobe Valley Authority (LVA), and the Community Power Agency (CPA).